RedHatProductSecurity/rapidast/README.md

             memMaxHeap: "6144m"
 ```

++ `scanners.zap.miscOptions.overrideConfigs` allows to run additional '-config' options when the ZAP cli command is run.
+This can be used to set values for certain parameters such as `{namespace}` in the API path

 #### Generic scanner

 It is possible to request RapiDAST to run a command in a podman image, using the `generic` plugin.